richardhills/lockdown/README.md

 		adder(new Container({ foo: 38, bar: 4 }));

-Please note - Lockdown is in alpha!
-These examples don't all work yet, but illustrate what I'm aiming for.
+( Please note - Lockdown is in alpha!
+Not all the syntax works yet, but this illustrates my plan. )

 ### 1. Structural typing